SiriDB/siridb-server/help/help_list_series.md

 	list series `linux`

 	# list all series in group "linux" with "cpu" in the name
-	# note that this query can be very fast if group "linux" is indexed
+	# note that we first select the group so the regular expression only
+	# needs to be validated on series in the group.
 	list series `linux` & /.*cpu.*/

 update functions
 ----------------
 When selecting series you can combine *series-names*, *regular-expressions* and *groups*.
 Update functions tell SiriDB how to combine selection.
 SiriDB knows four update functions:

 * difference (alias: **-**)
 * symmentric_difference (alias: **^**)
 * union (aliasses: **,** and **|**)